The Fantastic Four: First Steps: Post-labor strikes and cast announcement

 Following the conclusion of the actors' strike in November 2023, Pascal entered talks to portray Reed and was negotiating his schedule around other commitments.
 Marvel Studios was expected to make offers for the other lead roles soon after, having deemed it essential to find the actor for Reed first.
 According to Shakman, Reed was the most difficult role to cast.
 Moss-Bachrach was the first actor officially cast in the film.
 Quinn sought advice on the film from Pascal during the production of their film Gladiator II (2024), not knowing that Pascal was in talks to play Reed.
 Pascal had not planned to take on such a role and said the film changed his plans "in a very sudden way".
 Javier Bardem was being eyed to portray Galactus after Antonio Banderas was linked to the character, though Bardem had a potential scheduling conflict with the film F1 (2025).
-Sneider reported that the studio was looking to cast a woman as Silver Surfer, who is usually the male character Norrin Radd.
+Sneider reported that the studio was looking to cast a woman as the Silver Surfer, who is usually the male character Norrin Radd.
 In January 2024, Sneider reported that filming had been delayed to a start between July and September, causing Pascal to exit his role in the film Weapons (2025).

 The Valentine's Day–themed artwork released by Marvel Studios in February 2024 to confirm the casting for the titular team.
 This led to speculation about the film's 1960s-inspired setting.